-We all know that God is faithful, in God there is no deceit and fake.
-God is sincere to every one and He hopes us to be honest.
-Just as the Lord Jesus says, “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Mat 5:37).
-When we pray, whether we are in a weak or strong condition, we should speak to God; whatever thoughts or plans, sorrow or troubles, we should open up our hearts to tell God.
-Sometimes we are too embarrassed to tell others about something, we can’t conceal the truth from God but open our hearts and tell the truth to Him.
+We all know that God is faithful, in God there is no deceit or fakeness.
+God is sincere to everyone and He hopes that we can be honest.
+Just as God says: “The minimum that God requires of man is that man be able to open his heart to Him.
+If man gives his true heart to God and speaks what is truly in his heart, then God is willing to work in him.
+What God desires is not the twisted heart of man, but a pure and honest heart.
+If man does not speak from his heart to God, then God will not move his heart or work in him.
+Therefore, the crux of prayer is to speak to God from your heart, telling Him your shortcomings or rebellious disposition, laying yourself completely open before Him; only then will God be interested in your prayers, or else He will hide His face from you.”
+So, when we pray, whether we are in a weak or strong condition, we should speak to God; whatever thoughts or plans, sorrow or troubles, we should open up our hearts to tell God.
+Sometimes we are too embarrassed to tell others about something, but we can’t conceal the truth from God.
+We should open our hearts and tell the truth to Him.
 When God sees that we have no concealment but are open and sincere to Him in prayer, He will guide us to understand His will.
 Then our troubles and difficulties will be solved.

 Moreover, when we pray, we should quiet our heart before God and pray to Him with a true heart.
 We cannot be of two minds toward Him or treat Him in a perfunctory manner.
-We honor our parents and have a conscientious attitude when talking with them, isn’t that because they are our elders and have brought up us?
-God creates us, bestows us life and provides us with everything, shouldn’t we hold Him in reverence when we pray to Him?
-Besides, whether we pray to God or seek His will, we are aiming to establish a proper relationship with Him and ask Him to resolve our practical difficulties.
+We honor our parents and have a conscientious attitude when talking with them, isn’t that because they are our elders and have raised us?
+God created us, bestows us life and provides us with everything, shouldn’t we hold Him in reverence when we pray to Him?
+Whether we pray to God or seek His will, we are aiming to establish a proper relationship with Him and asking Him to resolve our practical difficulties.
 And finally, we ourselves are the beneficiaries.

 Every day when we pray to God, we should make sure that God is the Creator and we are under His sovereignty.
 Whatever happens in our life, regardless of whether it is a big thing or a small thing, it is from God’s orchestration and arrangement.
 Thus we should pray on everything we encounter, “God, I don’t know the truth and what I should do to be after Your heart on this matter.
 May You enlighten me.
 Amen!”
 If we pray like this, we will please God.
 We stand in the place as a creation of God and pray to Him, bow down before Him, worship Him, and then thank and praise Him.
 This is the relationship between a created being and God.
 When God has a place in our hearts, and we stand in the place of a created being to submit to His work and act according to His words, we will have a normal relationship with God.
 Then we can gain the work of the Holy Spirit and enjoy the presence of God.

-When it comes to Job, at the news of losing his livestock all over the mountains and his children, he knew that his all was bestowed by God.
-From the outside, his livestock were stolen away by robbers and his children were beat to death.
-Actually, they were taken away by God.
+When it comes to Job, at the news of losing his livestock all over the mountains and his children as well, he knew that his all was bestowed by God.
+From the outside, his livestock were stolen away by robbers and his children were beaten to death.
+Actually, it was God testing him.
 Thus he fell to the ground to worship and pray to God with a submissive heart.
 Later when his body was covered in boils, although he was in pain and sorrow, he would still rather curse the day of his birth than blame God.
-He said, “the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21).
+He said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21).
 If we can treat God as God, like Job, then God will guide us at any time when He sees that we have a place for Him in our heart.
 Then we will be keener and keener in spirit and our mind will become much clearer.
-Anytime when we have the least corruption or incorrect condition, we will realize it right away and solve it in a timely manner.
+Anytime when we have the least bit of corruption or incorrect condition, we will realize it right away and solve it in a timely manner.
 Then we will have a closer and closer relationship with God and make a quicker and quicker progress in our life.

 » Extended Reading: